JamesEggers1/luhn/README.md

 var is_valid = luhn.validate("411111111111"); // should respond true.
 ```

 By default, the luhn module places itself into the global scope in the browser.
-If you would prefer to NOT have it be directly attached to the `window` object, you can add your own `namespace` at the top of the luhn-min.js file.
+If you would prefer to NOT have it be directly attached to the `window` object, you can add your own `namespace` at the top of the luhn.js file.

-## License ##
+## License (MIT) ##

 Copyright (c) 2012 James Eggers